Best Hand Exercises for Dental Hygienists

 How Severe is Your Carpal Tunnel?
 Take Dr. Z's Free Quiz

+These are simple and fast exercises you can do between patients.
 To get the maximum benefit, you must do the 4 Core Stretching Exercises below.
-Each individual exercise:
+The benefit of each individual exercise is:

 1. Lubricates tendons from the fingers to the forearm